Fender Play Review

 - Legendary name and brand synonymous with “guitars”

-- High quality video lessons with a large library of song lessons
+- High quality video with a large library of songs (more modern music than competitors)

 - Simple to follow-along for beginner’s plan with zero overwhelm/confusion

 - 14 day free trial